hansliss/SensibleRAM/README.md

-SensibleRAM
+# SensibleRAM
-# A RAM expansion to make your VIC-20 more sensible
+_A RAM expansion to make your VIC-20 more sensible_

+This is actually how the VIC-20 should have been designed in the first place, hence the name SensibleRAM.
+It would have saved us all some headaches back in the day.

 _Before you spend a lot of time on this, please be aware that this is anachronistic nerdery of the highest degree.
 What this does would have been really cool in 1981.
-In 2021, not so much._
+Forty years later, in 2021, not so much._

 _Note that this hardware is as yet untested.
 The software has been tested in a patched VICE, however._

-This is actually how the VIC-20 should have been designed in the first place, hence the name SensibleRAM.
-It would have saved us all some headaches back in the day.

 ## Background